Aon Terms of Business

 • We and members of the Aon Group may earn interest income on funds received from you between the date of receipt and disbursement date.

 • We may offer to arrange premium funding to help spread the cost of your insurance premiums over the year.
 Please note that we offer and arrange premium funding as agent for the premium funder and not as your credit provider or finance broker.
 We may also act as the premium funder’s agent in cancelling any insurance where you have failed to meet your repayment obligations.
 The details of your premium funding arrangement will be set out in your separate agreement with the premium funder.
 The premium funder usually pays a commission to us for arranging the funding.
-Should your funded insurance policy be cancelled mid-term, for any reason, you should be aware that there may be a shortfall between the balance of the amount payable under the premium funding contract and the return premium as the premium funder may be entitled to charge interest for up to the full term of the loan period under the terms of the funding contract.
+Should your funded insurance policy be cancelled mid-term, for any reason, you should be aware that there may be a shortfall between the balance of the amount payable under the premium funding contract and the return premium as the premium funder may be entitled to charge interest for up to the full terms of the loan period under the terms of the funding contract.

 • The Aon Group has separate reinsurance companies that arrange insurance for insurers (called reinsurance).
 In some cases an insurer may ask one of our reinsurance broking companies to arrange reinsurance in respect of insurance purchased by you, in which case that company may also earn commission or other remuneration.